Special Educational Needs

 Communication and Autism Team

-the CAT team.
+Also known as the CAT team.
 Dawn Jenkins is our CAT teacher and she visits the school regularly to meet with children who have a diagnosis of autism in our school.
 Dawn works closely with our children, staff and parents to ensure the children who have a diagnosis of autism are accessing the curriculum and making the best possible progress in school.

 Physical Difficulties Team